scothew/s3management/lab4/README.md

  ![Display Versions](../images/4-versioning-5.png)

 7. Open both versions of the same file.
 The "Latest" will read **"This is version 2"**.
-The "Older" will read **"This is version 1"**.
-If you delete the "Latest" version of a file, it will promote the Older to "Latest".
+The older file will read **"This is version 1"**.
+If you delete the "Latest" version of a file, it will promote the older version to "Latest".

 ## Cross Region Replication (CRR) Overview